kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 - 300 dpi for some laser printers
 - 600 dpi for high end laser printers

-Raster images have an intrinsic image size related to the number of pixels comprising the width and height of an image.
-The actual dimensions of the displayed image, however, depend on the resolution of the display device.

 Suppose we have an image that is a square of side 100 pixels.
 Its width and height are each 100 pixels, and the image consists of a square array of 100^2^ or 10,000 pixels.
 On a display that has a resolution of 96 dpi, such an image will take up 100/96 = 1.042 inches on each side.
 If the same image were displayed on a 300 dpi output device, its image will span 100/300 = 0.333 inches on each side.
 Image dimensions in pixels are quite different from image sizes in inches.

-If this image were resized to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.
+If an image were resized to _twice_ its dimensions, the number of pixels in it will become _fourfold_ as will, roughly, its file size.

 When photographic images are scanned, higher pixel densities lead to much larger file sizes, resulting in images of remarkable detail.
 Conversely, low resolution scans sacrifice image quality for small file size.
 Good visual quality at reasonable file size is the much sought-after optimal goal for any image.

-Blocky images arise when the zoomed image exhibits a lower density than the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements.
+Blocky images arise when the zoomed image is not matched to the display resolution, allowing individual pixels to show themselves as discernible "blocky" elements.

 The dpi used for format conversion, especially from raster to PDF, is critical to avoid getting "blurry" or "grungy-looking" PDFs.
 At the same time, ratcheting up the dpi before conversion from raster to PDF will result in bloated PDF files that convey no discernible improvement in visual quality.
 There is always a sweet spot for pixel density---in image scanning and format conversions---that gives good visual quality at a decent file size.